FoxoTech/methylprep/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5112cd82685548ffb8c64961e286180b)](https://www.codacy.com/app/marcmaxmeister/methylprep?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=LifeEGX/methylprep&amp;utm_campaign=Badge_Grade)
 [![Coverage Status](https://coveralls.io/repos/github/LifeEGX/methylprep/badge.svg?t=mwigt8)](https://coveralls.io/github/LifeEGX/methylprep)

-## methylprep Package
+## Methylprep package

-The methylprep package contains both high-level APIs for processing data from local files and low-level functionality allowing you to customize the flow of data and how it is processed.
+`methylprep` is part of a methyl-suite of python packages that provide functions to process and analyze DNA methylation data from Illumina arrays (27, 450k, and EPIC supported).
+The `methylprep` package contains functions to processing raw data files from arrays or downloading (and processing) public data sets from GEO (the NIH Gene Expression Omnibus is a database repository) or from ArrayExpress.
+It contains both high-level APIs for processing data from local files and low-level functionality allowing you to customize the flow of data and how it is processed.

+## Related packages

+You should install all three components, as they work together.

+- `methylcheck` includes quality control (QC) functions for filtering out unreliable probes, based on the published literature and outlier detection.
+It also includes several data visualization functions based on seaborn and matplotlib graphic libraries.
+- `methylize` provides analysis functions
+   - differentially methylated probe statistics (between treatment and control samples)
+   - volcano plots (which probes are the most different)
+   - manhattan plot (where in genome are the differences)

 ## Installation